 What does this mean for merchants?

-Like it or not, Amazon is not going to allow merchants to give products away in exchange for a review unless you are using vine.
-Currently, Vine is only open to first-party merchants, and it’s extremely expensive.
-To help get initial sales and reviews, merchants will need to drive traffic to products using various marketing techniques like sponsored products and deals sites.
+Like it or not, Amazon is not going to allow merchants to give products away in exchange for a review.
+To help get initial sales and reviews, merchants will need to drive traffic to products using various marketing techniques like sponsored products off-Amazon advertising.
 Merchants can then follow up with those sales offering excellent customer service and asking for an honest review of the product.
 These reviews will have no implied contract of review for a discount, and the reviewers will not be required to have a discount disclaimer.

 What will happen to existing incentivized product reviews?